Hugh Nerlien

-Hugh Nerlien is a Canadian politician, who was elected to the Legislative Assembly of Saskatchewan in the 2016 provincial election.
-He represents the electoral district of Kelvington-Wadena, as a member of the Saskatchewan Party.
+Hugh Nerlien is a Canadian politician, who was elected to the Legislative Assembly of Saskatchewan in the 2016 provincial election and remained an MLA until 2024, when he declined to run for an additional term in office.
+He represented the electoral district of Kelvington-Wadena, as a member of the Saskatchewan Party.

 Background

 Nerlien was born in Kelvington, Saskatchewan.
 He is currently married, and has two sons and one daughter.
 Nerlien holds a diploma in business administration from Saskatchewan Polytechnic, and prior to election to the Legislature worked in the banking sector.